Tool Windows Viewing Modes

 A tool window may be fixed.
 In that case, it stays within the main window.

 Alternatively, a tool window may be in the floating or in the windowed mode.
-Note that the windowed mode is not available if you are using macOS.

 When in the fixed mode, one side of the tool window is attached to one of the tool window bars.
 The behavior of the opposite side depends on whether the window is docked or undocked.